mbharti321/javascript-code-examples/prompt_for_node.md

 # Different ways to get input from user in node console

+We will be using external libraries to achieve this.
 ## way 1: using prompt-sync
 - Please install prompt-sync using below command
 - `npm install prompt-sync`